 After our spring break, we came back to work this week with new energy, ideas and excitement around spreading the mission of Ziva.
 Because when you give your body and brain the rest it needs to heal itself, you allow yourself the opportunity to perform at the top of your game.

 Want to help influence Gallup’s Global Emotions Report next year?

-Share this article with your tribe and remind them that resting is an action and suffering through stress won’t help them become the best and brightest version of them.
-Instead, it’s time we take inspired action toward our emotional and mental well-being.
+Share this article with your family and friends.
+Remind them that resting is an action and suffering through stress won’t help them become the best and brightest version of themselves.
+It’s time we take inspired action toward our emotional and mental well-being.